 You’ll learn:

-✨ Tango walking, connection, and basic navigation on the dance floor
+◆ Musicality and navigation on the dance floor.

-✨ The foundations needed to start social dancing, and building confidence in your movement
+◆ The foundations of social dancing, and building confidence in your movements.

 No previous experience required, just curiosity to work with essential principles that allow you to understand the Tango Argentino language sooner, and adapt easier to real social dance situations.

-If you are an improver, revisiting the basics helps you to:
+If you aren’t a beginner anymore, revisiting the basics helps you to:

 You can join with or without a dance partner, and learn the role(s) of your choice.
 Jessica encourages learning both.

-A new weekly Tango Basics Course is opening its doors to help you build your tango skills from the ground up.
+Join one or both of our Tango Basics groups to build your tango skills from the ground up.

 Each class adapts to the group and uses layered exercises, so that everyone can progress from where they are.

-Both encourage integration of what you learn in class through Focused Prácticas: guided practice sessions for you to socialize and ask questions, receive feedback, and practice in a relaxed and supportive environment.
+Both Tango Basics courses encourage integration of what you learn in class through Focused Prácticas.
+These are guided practice sessions for you to socialize and ask questions, receive feedback, and practice in a relaxed and supportive environment.
 They aren’t a class, therefore you regulate your own practice pace and can leave earlier if your agenda requires it.

-The Focused Prácticas take place after every Sunday Tango Basics session, once a month on Saturday during the Tango Immersion Weekends, and within the new Wednesday schedule they’ll take place every 3 classes (calendar below).
+The Focused Prácticas take place after every Sunday Tango Basics lesson, once a month on Saturday during the Tango Immersion Weekends, and within the new Wednesday schedule they’ll take place every few classes too (dates will be confirmed as the group advances in the program).

 📍 Breitenseer Straße 6, 1140 Wien